 7Z, BZIP2, GZIP, TAR, WIM, XZ, and ZIP

-I believe that 7-Zip is one of the easiest programs to use thanks to the simple user interface.
+7-Zip is one of the easiest programs to use thanks to the simple user interface.
 It is extremely easy to create or extract archives with 7-Zip.
-Additionally, the program is fully integrated into Windows so you can extract or archive files by right-clicking the file/s.
+Additionally, the program is fully integrated into Windows so you can extract or archive files by right clicking the file/s.

 7Z Format comparison

-For the purpose of this comparison, I’ve been used the following files and folders:
+For the testing purpose, I’ve been used the following files and folders:

-In total, there are 115 files in 3 different folders, which totals 194 MB in space.
+In total, there are 115 files in three different folders, which totals 194 MB in space.